 When looking at bovine-, pork- or poultry-sourced collagen, you’ll want to see the words pasture-raised or grass-fed.
 Pasture-based, grass-fed animals are provided abundant grazing land so they can roam freely and graze on native and cultivated pastures.
 This system is beneficial for the environment because it naturally fertilizes the soil and reduces the amount of grain produced as feed for the animals.
 Want to know what this kind of sourcing looks like for the animals?
 Check out this video below showing where Vital Proteins’ Collagen Peptides are sourced from.

 If you are looking for a pescatarian option, you’ll want to make sure the fish used are wild-caught and sustainably harvested.
 This will make sure you aren’t supporting a brand that practices overfishing or environmentally damaging fish farming.
-Even better, find a brand that sustainable harvests its fish in accordance with the Monterey Bay Aquarium Seafood Watch Program, like Vital Proteins’ Marine Collagen.
+Even better, find a brand that harvests its fish in accordance with the Monterey Bay Aquarium Seafood Watch Program, like Vital Proteins’ Marine Collagen.

-In Your Cooking
+Collagen in Your Cooking

 Collagen is abundant in the skin, connective tissues, bones and organ meat of animals we consume.
 An easy way to get more collagen in your meals is by leaving the skin on next time you cook pork, chicken or fish.
 You can also try your hand at making your own bone broth.
 Slowly cooking down chicken or beef bones with aromatics like onion, garlic or carrot is a great way to get a collagen-rich elixir with types I, II, and III collagen.